javsort/SchichtPlaner/README.md

 ```

 Whenever running locally, to check the front-end, once the application is built and running, access the site through: `http://localhost:3000`

-### Production Deployment
-On the server end, the GitHub Workflows described above take charge in all the deployment operations.

-To deploy on production follow these next steps:
-1. Open the repository, through this [link](https://github.com/javsort/SchichtPlaner)
-2. Head to the `Actions` tab from the repository menu
-3. To deploy...
-    - All containers:
-        1. Click on the workflow titled [`CI/CD Pipeline - All Containers`](https://github.com/javsort/SchichtPlaner/actions/workflows/pipeline-cicd.yml)
-        2. Click on the `Run workflow` button, and then `Run workflow` again.
-        3. Done!
-The application will be deployed.
-    - A specific container:
-        1. Click on the workflow titled [`CI/CD Pipeline - Specific Container`](https://github.com/javsort/SchichtPlaner/actions/workflows/pipeline-cicd.yml)
-        2. Click on the `Run workflow` button
-        3. You will be prompted to enter the *'Name of the container'*, please make sure the container's name matches with its name on the [docker-compose](./schichtconfig/docker/docker-compose.yml)
-        4. Once written the name of the cotnainer, click on `Run workflow` again.
-        3. Done!
-The specified container will be deployed.

-The remaining scripts are to be used by the containers themselves or to connect to the server.

-**:warning:!** - Whenever running access to the servers you still need a password to login, so only do it if you have that.

 ## Tests!